friends-of-presta/security-advisories/_posts/2023-01-05-appagebuilder.md

 ## Other recommandations

-We highly recommand to remove from your server this module if it's used, or upgrade to the lastest release of the module **appagebuilder** up to 2.4.5 and apply all fixes mentionned above.
+We highly recommand to remove from your server this module if not used, or upgrade to the lastest release of the module **appagebuilder** up to 2.4.5 and apply all fixes mentionned above.

 ## Links